chloerei/writings/doc/INSTALL-ubuntu.md

 Generate a new secret_key_base string in config/app_config.yml.

-An example deploy script in config/deploy.rb, edit it for your situation.
+An example deploy script in config/deploy.rb (for passenger), edit it for your situation.